jtj02/sudoku_solver/README.md

 ## Author

-jtj02 - for all code
+`jtj02` - for all code

-Various web sites for example puzzles.
+Various web sites - example puzzles